fangq/mmc/mmc/trunk/README.txt

 IV.
 Plotting the Results

-As described above, MMC produces a single output file, named as "session-id".dat.
+As described above, MMC produces a flux/fluence output file as "session-id".dat.
 By default, this file contains the normalized, i.e. under unitary source, flux at each node of the mesh.
 The detailed interpretation of the output data can be found in [6].
 If multiple